YOUR STORY BEGINS HERE

 - A sound and practical understanding of current and future technological directions in the entertainment industry

-- Guided in a way that allows you to identify your creative assets so you can achieve maximum expression yet also allows you to undertake remedial work to effectively remove creative blocks, tensions or work patterns that may limit your professional development
+- Guided in a way that allows you to identify your creative assets so you can achieve maximum expression yet also allows you to undertake remedial work to effectively remove creative blocks, tensions or certainly work patterns that may limit your professional development

 - Skills and knowledge training in line with actual industry practice.
 Our teaching/learning environment is constructed to provide you with real production studio experience; much of your classwork and assessments will be simulations of how things actually work in the industry and be done in ISA film, sound and editing studios in real time